Application control is an optional setting for

 - TheCylancePROTECT DesktopandCylanceOPTICSagent update process is disabled when application control is enabled.

-- Trying to remove theCylancePROTECT DesktoporCylanceOPTICSagent will fail when application control is enabled.
+- You cannot remove theCylancePROTECT DesktopandCylanceOPTICSagents when application control is enabled.

-- It is not recommended to runCylanceOPTICSon systems using application control.

-When application control is enabled,CylanceOPTICSwill not function properly due to the restrictive nature of application control.
+- It is not recommended to runCylanceOPTICSon systems that use application control.
+When application control is enabled,CylanceOPTICSdoes not function properly due to the restrictive nature of application control.

-Temporarily disables application control (when set to open) to allow editing and running new applications or to perform updates.
-This includes updating the agent.
-After performing the necessary changes, clear the Change Window check box to close the change window and re-enable application control.
+When enabled, this setting temporarily disables application control to allow editing and running new applications or to perform updates, including updating the agent.
+After performing the necessary changes, clear this check box to close the change window and re-enable application control.